 New Zealand CERT’s critical controls for 2018 are continuing the experts trend of preaching patch management and application whitelisting.
 This morning an article in Security Brief NZ broke down the 2018 critical controls for NZ in detail.

-Like previous CERT recommendations in the United States, the core of protection comes from upgrading legacy systems/patch management and application whitelisting.
-In addition, it’s important to enforce better user policies and controls including the principle of least privilege and disabling unused protocols to close security holes in your network and entire environment.
+Like previous CERT recommendations in the United States, the core of protection comes from upgrading legacy systems/patch management.
+Importantly it includes application whitelisting.
+In addition, it’s important to enforce better user policies and controls.
+This includes the principle of least privilege.
+In addition, disabling unused protocols to close security holes in your network and entire environment.

 Dynamic Application Whitelisting

 “Making sure your operating systems and applications are patched is crucial to helping ensure that the organisation’s environment remains secure.
 Many organisations overlook this, as there is an assumption that Microsoft System Centre Configuration Manager (SCCM) patches all your applications.”
-While we can set up automatic updating in Windows 10 now very easily, it’s important to keep third party applications up to date as well to close potential security holes.
+While we can set up automatic updating in Windows 10 now very easily, it’s important to keep third party applications up to date.
+It is equally important to close potential security holes.

 1,834 total views, 2 views today